EddyLuten/mkdocs-alias-plugin/README.md

 The alias could not be found in the defined aliases, usually due to a typo.
 Enable verbose output in the plugin's configuration to display all of the found aliases.

+However, it is also possible that the plugin is trying to interpret another double-bracketed syntax as an alias.
+In this case, use the escape syntax to prevent the plugin from parsing it.

 ### "Alias already defined"

 You're getting a message resembling this in your output: